-Director's declaration
+Directors' declaration

-In accordance with a resolution of the director of APNIC Pty Ltd, I state that:
+In accordance with a resolution of the directors of APNIC Pty Ltd, we state that:

-In the opinion of the director:
+In the opinion of the directors:

-- (a) the Company is not a reporting entity as defined in the Australian Accounting Standards; - (b) the financial statements and notes of the Company are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the the Company's financial position as at 31 December 2022 and its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards to the extent described in Note 2.1 to the financial statements and complying with the Corporations Regulations 2001; - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- a. the Company is not a reporting entity as defined in the Australian Accounting Standards; - b. the financial statements and notes of the Company are in accordance with the Corporations Act 2001, including: - i. giving a true and fair view of the Company's financial position as at 31 December 2023 and its performance for the year ended on that date; and - ii. complying with Australian Accounting Standards to the extent described in Note 2.a to the financial statements and complying with the Corporations Regulations 2001; - c. there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.

-Paul Byron Wilson Director Brisbane 25 February 2023
+Paul Byron Wilson Director